michaltykac/proshade/README.md

 The installation of the ProSHADE software should be done using the CMake system and the supplied CMakeLists.txt file.
 The minimual requiered version of CMake is 2.6, however, python modules and single source file compilation will not be available unless CMake version 3.4 or higher is used.
 The CMakeLists.txt file assumes the standard system dependencies are installed in the system folders; for a full list of standard system dependencies, please see the section [Standard System Dependencies](#standard-system-dependencies).

- Once all of the standard system dependencies are installed CMake can be run to create the make files.
-Alternatively, ProSHADE also provides *setup.py* script, which wraps the CMake installation - please refer to the [Installation using pip](#installation-using-pip ) section of this documentation for more details.
+ Once all of the standard system dependencies are installed CMake can be run to create the make files as described in the section [Installing using CMake](#installing-using-cmake).
+Alternatively, ProSHADE also provides *setup.py* script, which wraps the CMake installation - please refer to the [Installation using pip](#installation-using-pip) section of this documentation for more details.
+The main difference between these two installation approaches is that using CMake allows building the executable and the dynamic C++ library, but will install the python module only locally, while installing using pip will install only the python module, but will install it globally.
+Combining these two installations is not a problem.

- If CMake is used to build ProSHADE directly, then the user may make use of several options that can be used to modify the default behaviour of the installation; these typically drive the installation locations and dependencies paths in the case of non-standard dependency location.
+Moreover, if CMake is used to build ProSHADE directly, then the user may make use of several options that can be used to modify the default behaviour of the installation; these typically drive the installation locations and dependencies paths in the case of non-standard dependency location.
 Please see the section [CMake options](#cmake-options)  for details as to how to use these options and what do they do.

  Please note that while the ProSHADE code is C++ 98 standard compatible, some of the dependencies do require at least partial support for the C++ 11 standard and building python module requires full C++ 11 support.